 - Numerical schemes for partial differential equations (finite difference schemes, Fourier approaches, finite element and boundary element methods)

 - Simulations of discrete event-driven processes (graphs, shortest path problem, travelling salesman problem, task scheduling)

 As prerequisites we expect Bachelor level knowledge in mathematics (differential equations, Fourier transformations) and basic programming abilities.
-Some numerical algorithms will be implemented in MATLAB programming language, which will be introduced at the beginning of the class in the lecture and exercise, however this will be no introduction into programming in general.
+Many numerical algorithms will be implemented in MATLAB programming language, which will be introduced at the beginning of the class in the lecture and exercise, however this will be no introduction into programming in general.

 Lecturer: Dr. Viktor Myroshnychenko